 #10 Laugh a lot!

-Travelling is all about experiencing new things and having fun.
-No matter what mood you are in when travelling with your mom, try to stay optimistic!
+Traveling is all about experiencing new things and having fun.
+No matter what mood you are in when traveling with your mom, try to stay optimistic!
 Make your mom laugh, crack some jokes with her, talk about things you both liked and disliked on your trip and make sure your mom is always happy.
 If she enjoys the journey, you will as well!